nikhita/nikhita.github.io/about.md

 Hey there!
 I am Nikhita Raghunath and I dabble in distributed systems and open source.

-I am a core contributor to [Kubernetes](https://kubernetes.io/).
+I am a core contributor to [Kubernetes](https://kubernetes.io/) and the technical lead for [SIG Contributor Experience](https://git.k8s.io/community/sig-contributor-experience).
+I also run the [GSoC](https://github.com/cncf/soc#organization-admins) and [Outreachy](https://www.outreachy.org/communities/cfp/kubernetes/) internship programs for Kubernetes.
 Currently, I work remotely as a freelance software developer at a start-up called [Loodse](https://www.loodse.com/).
-I also run the [GSoC](https://github.com/cncf/soc#organization-admins) and [Outreachy](https://www.outreachy.org/communities/cfp/kubernetes/) internship programs for Kubernetes.

 In the past, I was an intern at [Red Hat](https://www.redhat.com/en) and a Google Summer of Code (2017) student for the Cloud Native Computing Foundation (CNCF).
 In both roles, I worked extensively on Kubernetes.
 You can know more about my GSoC work [here](https://github.com/nikhita/gsoc-meta-k8s).